Fortnite Food Trucks: Where to visit different food truck locations

 Fortnite Food Truck locations

-On the map here we've marked where to find three Fortnite food trucks, which is enough to complete this challenge and move on.
-There may be others we've overlooked, and if we find any more we'll update this guide accordingly, but these are all you need to get the job done.
+On the map here we've marked where to find all four Fortnite food trucks, which is more than enough to complete this challenge and move on.
 This is a cumulative challenge so you don't need to go to all the Fortnite food truck locations in the same match, however you do need to visit three different trucks in total so don't try returning to one you've already ticked off earlier.

 The grid references for the Fortnite food trucks we've marked are as follows: